 Make it short: secret lives of short stories

-Found this article relevant?Barry Michaels, Domal, David Prendergast and one other person found this witty
+Found this article relevant?Matt Berry, Domal, David Prendergast and one other person found this witty

 Some people might consider short stories a literary equivalent of a snack.
 Others see them as guilt relievers - even when you have no time to read, you can always fork out ten minutes just before bed or when commuting to work.
 Especially when we're pressed for time, short stories prove to be infinitely more rewarding than a massive novel - instead of reading a page at a time and losing the plot every two or three days, we get to consume a bite-sized piece from the beginning to the end, which not only keeps our literary appetites satisfied for a while, but also comes with a particular sense of gratification that always accompanies the act of completing a task.

 Many would argue that to create a good short story is a task much more demanding than to create a novel.
 A novel provides the writer with virtually infinite space - and luckily for authors with sentiment for grandiosity, long novels are back in.